Skip to Content

-Our cake peach cobbler with fresh peaches, frozen or canned makes an amazing dessert.
+Our fresh fruit dump cake with peaches is amazing.
 Make our simple batter, cover with sugar and bake to share with company or just your family.
 If you loved our cake mix peach cobbler but want a bit more homemade, this is the answer!

 This is a little like our Fresh Peach Dump Cake except it is more of an upside down version you can tweak if all you have is canned or defrosted from frozen.
 Super flexible peach cake is what we are talking about really.
 Grab a 9×13 inch dish and just layer and bake to perfection friends. (affiliate links present)